 Red Eyes, Take Warning: Lampshaded, then averted.
 Taiki is initially afraid of Gyousou because of the man's red eyes.
 In reality, Gyousou is a pretty nice guy, and his red eyes are not a mark of anything evil...it's just all part of the Twelve Kingdoms' technicoloringscheme.

 A changeling demon known as a toutetsu; horribly powerful by any standards, enough to make even a Physical God think twice about tangling with him.
 Taiki brings him under his control as his shirei when he threatens Gyousou and Risai in his lair.

 As the daughter of its former ruler, she is the deposed princess of the Kingdom of Hou.
-Spoiled and haughty, she must adjust to her new life as a peasant and come to terms with her father's tyrannical reign.
+Spoiled, haughty, and incredibly out of touch with the reality outside the palace, Shoukei must adjust to her new life as a peasant and come to terms with her father's tyrannical reign.

 The Atoner: Her life after Hou – having realised what a selfish brat she'd once been, she becomes determined to make something of herself and do some good in the world.

 Break the Haughty: First she loses her parents and princess status, then she's forced to live as a peasant and is almost excuted when discovered, only Shushou's intervention saving her from an horrible death.
 And that's just the beginning...